Sammy Bear Home Free Project

 In 2012, a homeless man in Colorado brought Sammy Bear to life after we cut the toy apart and turned it into a bear costume.
 He lived on the streets exploring the public's reaction to the bear costume.
 It was one of the first characters to “come to life” from toy form to human performer.
 That’s when Sammy Bear became a Community Character performed by people who have experienced homelessness or being "home-free".

-Dan, one of our most dedicated volunteers suddenly became homeless in 2016.
+Dan, one of our most dedicated Global Peace Train volunteers suddenly became homeless in 2016.
 He lost his retirement fund and house in the 2008 recession.
 His pure heart and dedication paid off when our community rallied for his well being in a gift that would keep on giving!
 We raised $65,000 to buy a trailer home in Boulder Colorado for Dan.
-He is now housing himself there and has also provided shelter for 6 other players in need, operating the first Sammy Bear home of its kind.
-To add to the story, Dan will gift the home forward once he is finished with it so it continues to create benefit within the community.
+He is now housing himself there and has also provided shelter for 8 other players in need, operating the first Sammy Bear home of its kind.
+To add to the story, Dan will gift the home forward once he is finished with it so it continues to create benefit within our community.

-The Sammy Bear Home being built with Dave and his tribe incorporates modern eco building techniques.
-Using aircrete we are working together with tribe members to construct a 1000 sq. ft. teepee.
-Intended to serve as a prototype for future affordable new-housing construction, this Sammy Bear Home is also designed with traditional Lakota wisdom and the mission to bring systemic solutions to the Pine Ridge housing crisis.
+The 2nd Sammy Bear Home for Dave incorporates modern eco-building techniques using aircrete to construct a 900 sq. ft. house in the shape of a teepee.
+Intended to serve as a prototype for future affordable new-housing construction on the Pine Ridge Reservation, this Sammy Bear Home is designed with traditional Lakota wisdom and the mission to bring systemic solutions to the Pine Ridge housing crisis.